ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 **Remark**.
 This theorem appeared in Dwork-Rothblum-Vadhan 2010, but I could not find a proof there.
 A proof can be found in Dwork-Roth 2013 (See Theorem 3.20 there).
-Here I prove it in a similar way, except that I use the conditional probability results from Claim 5 instead of the use of an intermediate random variable in Dwork-Roth 2013.
+Here I prove it in a similar way, except that instead of the use of an intermediate random variable there, I use the conditional probability results from Claim 5, the approach mentioned in Vadhan 2017.

 **Proof**.
 By Claim 5, there exist events $E_{1 : k}$ and
 $F_{1 : k}$ such that